Designations Congruent with Things: Chapter 26

 He’s always envied the scope of Geiszlerian containment failures.

 “It’s hard for me, a little bit,” Newton says, too close, extremely close, comfortably close, uncomfortably close.
-“Why didn’t you tell me about the whole fake-married thing?”
+“Why didn’t you tell me about the fake-married thing?”

 I didn’t think you’d understand, Hermann thinks.